adlnet/xAPI-Spec/xAPI.md

 Where the experience occurs over a period of time, the timestamp can represent the start, end or any point of time during the experience.
-It is expected that communities of practice will define an appropriate point to record the timestamp for difference experiences.
+It is expected that communities of practice will define an appropriate point to record the timestamp for different experiences.
 For example when recording the experience of eating at a restaurant, it might be most appropriate to record the timestamp of the start of the experience; when recording the experience of completing a qualification, it might be most appropriate to record the timestamp of the end of the experience.
 These examples are for illustrative purposes only and are not meant to be prescriptive.